controltechnologysolutions/sw2-data/README.md

 # SW2 Data Import

-### This repository means for disponibilize tools in order to import data on Softwrench, both using Maximo and Softwrench APIs.
+### This repository provides a suite of tools designed to import data into Softwrench using both Maximo and Softwrench APIs.
+These utilities streamline the process of data integration, enabling seamless transfers and synchronization between systems.
+Whether you’re automating routine imports or managing complex data workflows, this repository offers a flexible and efficient solution.